Toni Atkins: San Diego City Council

 When she first came to San Diego, she joined the staff of Womancare Health Center as Director of Clinic Services.
 She then served for a number of years as council representative and policy analyst to City Councilmember Christine Kehoe.
 When Kehoe was elected to the state legislature, Atkins was elected to Kehoe's City Council seat on November 7, 2000.
 She was reelected in March 2004, without the need for a November runoff.

-In April 2005 Mayor Dick Murphy resigned after criticism of his handing of the city's fiscal problems.
+In April 2005 Mayor Dick Murphy resigned after criticism of his handling of the city's fiscal problems.
 Councilmember Michael Zucchet, who was deputy mayor, took over, but three days later, resigned along with Councilmember Ralph Inzunza after they were convicted of wire fraud and Hobbs Act violations.
 In an emergency vote on July 19, Atkins was chosen by the other five council members to take over as mayor pro-tem for one week.
 On July 25 they reaffirmed their choice and designated Atkins deputy mayor to serve until Jerry Sanders was sworn in as mayor on December 5.
 Atkins was the first openly lesbian mayor of San Diego.

-While on the council, she represented the City of San Diego at the San Diego Chapter of the League of Cities as well as on the board and executive committee of the Metropolitan Transit System.
-She sat on the San Diego Association of Governments (SanDAG) Regional Housing Working Group, as an alternate to the Transportation Committee and the Regional Planning Committee, and the City/County Joint Homeless Task Force.
+While on the council, she represented the City of San Diego at the San Diego Chapter of the League of Cities as well as on the board and executive committee of the San Diego Metropolitan Transit System.
+She sat on the San Diego Association of Governments (SANDAG) Regional Housing Working Group, as an alternate to the Transportation Committee and the Regional Planning Committee, and the City/County Joint Homeless Task Force.
 She continues to serve on the San Diego River Conservancy as an appointee of former California State Assembly Speaker Herb Wesson.
 She lists among her priorities affordable housing, workers' rights, neighborhood revitalization and redevelopment of San Diego's older urban neighborhoods.